First Horizon Corporation (FHN) Review – Making Smarter Decisions

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 56.85 million shares valued at $725.35 million.
 The investor’s holdings represent 10.27% of the FHN Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 50.69 million shares valued at $646.75 million to account for 9.15% of the shares outstanding.
 The other top investors are FMR, LLC which holds 30.63 million shares representing 5.53% and valued at over $390.83 million, while State Street Corporation holds 3.80% of the shares totaling 21.06 million with a market value of $268.68 million.

-First Horizon Corporation (NYSE: FHN) is 30.64% higher on its value in year-to-date trading and has touched a low of $6.93 and a high of $18.42 in the current 52-week trading range.
+First Horizon Corporation (NYSE: FHN) is 34.95% higher on its value in year-to-date trading and has touched a low of $6.93 and a high of $18.42 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The FHN stock was last observed hovering at around $17.25 in the last trading session, with the day’s loss setting it -0.58% off its average median price target of $18.63 for the next 12 months.
-It is also 20.62% off the consensus price target high of $21.00 offered by 14 analysts, but current levels are -1.03% lower than the price target low of $16.50 for the same period.
+The FHN stock was last observed hovering at around $16.91 in the last trading session, with the day’s gains setting it 0.31% off its average median price target of $19.38 for the next 12 months.
+It is also 21.73% off the consensus price target high of $22.00 offered by 14 analysts, but current levels are -4.36% lower than the price target low of $16.50 for the same period.

-The stock witnessed a 2.90% loss in the last 1 month and extending the period to 3 months gives it a 31.88%, and is -2.00% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.21% over the week and 3.68% over the month.
+The stock witnessed a 2.14% loss in the last 1 month and extending the period to 3 months gives it a 34.74%, and is 2.50% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.57% over the week and 3.58% over the month.

 First Horizon Corporation (FHN) Analyst Forecasts